 From the workshops conducted as a part of our Expense Verification Framework Initiative in early 2019 , we believe that a radical simplicity approach is worth exploring as it could enable all the responsible lending goals to be met.
-To this end we have published a White Paper that captures the findings of our Initiative and considers the experiences and insights of a range of lenders, experts and regulators and suggests the way forward.
+To this end we have published two White Papers that capture the findings of our Initiative and consider the experiences and insights of a range of lenders, experts and regulators and suggest a number of ways forward.

-To get your copy, please fill in your details and when you submit you will be taken to the download page.
+To get your copies, please fill in your details and when you submit you will be taken to the download page.